aketza-ayo/java8-ocp-study-notes/#1 - Advanced Class Design.md

 Actually, there is nothing wrong, but it does not override but overload the equals method because the method signature of the Object's equals method takes an Object as parameter.

 ## hashCode
+- Whenever you override equals(0 method you also need to override the hashCode() method.
+- A *hash code* is a number that puts instances of a class into a finite number of categories.
+- The hash code is just a number.
+- On the exam, you can use a primitive number as is or divide to get a smaller int.
+- Not all the instance variable need to be used in the hashCode() method.
+In fact, it is common not to include boolean and chars.
+- The hashCode contract boils down to the following:
+  - Within the same program, the result of hashCode must not change.For example, including a weight of our hippo example is not correct because the weight changes.
+  - If equals() return true for two objects, calling hashCode() on each of those objects must return the same result.
+  - If equals() returns false when called with two objects, calling hashCode() on each of those objects does not have to return a different result.
+This means that hash code does not need to be unique when called on unequal objects.
+- The signature of the method is the following ```public int hashCode()```
+- Deck of cards example is very useful to understand the concept of hash codes.
+### Deck of cards example
+Imagine I gave you a deck of cards and told you that I am going to ask you for a specific set of cards and I want to get the right card as quick as possible.
+You have as long as you want to prepare, you might make 13 piles of cards: All of the aces oin one pile, twos in another pile and so forth.
+That way when I ask for a particular card, 5 of hearts, you go to the fives pile and pull out the right card out of the four rather than going through the 52 cards.

 # Working With Enums